Apparel FAQ Gear Riding

 What that doesn’t mean is wearing your typical rubber boots to the barn or in the saddle.
 (Keep reading for 10 reasons why.)
 Most galoshes simply aren’t made to withstand the rigors of barn chores, the weight of horse hooves (ouch!), or protect you while riding.

 The good news?
-There are plenty of waterproof (and water resistant) riding boots that provide all the benefits of your everyday rain boots–and tick the additional boxes for an equestrian.
+There are plenty of waterproof (and water-resistant) riding boots that provide all the benefits of your rain boots–and tick the additional boxes for an equestrian.

 10 reasons riding boots are better than rain boots

-1. Safety: Horseback riding boots must be closed-toed, which most rookies already know.
+- Safety: Horseback riding boots must be closed-toed, which most rookies already know.
 Riding boots should also have a distinct heel for safety reasons.
-Many rain boots have a shallow heel that could allow your foot to accidentally slide through your stirrups–resulting in being dragged if you fall off.
-Boots designed for riding will have a “safety heel.”
+Many rain boots have a shallow heel that could allow your foot to accidentally slide through your stirrups–resulting in you being dragged if you fall off.
+On the other hand, boots designed for riding will have a “safety heel.”

-2. Durability: Though rubber boots are waterproof and made to withstand occasional rain showers and puddles, they aren’t as durable in the barn environment as a true paddock boot, tall boot, or muck boots.
+- Durability: Though rubber boots are waterproof and made to withstand occasional rain showers and puddles, they aren’t as durable in the barn environment as a true , or .
 (Learn more about proper muck boots here.)
 Riding boots are made to withstand changes in temperature, long hours in the stirrups, mud, grit, and grime, and an occasional misplaced horse hoof.

-3. Comfort: I love my rain boots for walking the dog, working in the yard, or running errands on wet days.
+- Comfort: I love my rain boots for walking the dog, working in the yard, or running errands on wet days.
 They’re made to be comfortable while standing or sitting flat-footed.
-They’re not designed to be comfortable when you slide your foot into a stirrup and press down in your heel.
-A tall riding boot or paddock boot is made to be flexible in all the right places, especially around your ankles.
+They’re not designed to be comfortable when you slide your foot into a stirrup and press down into your heel.
+A or is flexible in all the right places, especially around your ankles.

-4. Grip: Riding boots typically feature significant tread on the bottom of the sole.
-It helps you keep your feet in your stirrups, navigate varied terrain around the barn, and increases the longevity of your boots.
+- Grip: Riding boots typically feature significant tread on the bottom of the sole.
+This helps you keep your feet in your stirrups, navigate varied terrain around the barn, and increases the longevity of your boots.
 Rain boots only have enough grip to help keep you upright on wet surfaces.

-5. Fit: Rain boots tend to be looser at the top, and riding boots (especially english riding boots) are meant to be fitted.
+- Fit: Rain boots tend to be looser at the top, and riding boots (especially English riding boots) are meant to be fitted.
 It’s not all about style either.
 As a rider, you want your leg to be in close contact with the horse vs. having a lot of extra boot material between you and your equine partner.

-7. Tangle-Free: Some riding boots have buckles or laces, but they’re strategically placed to minimize the risk of them getting tangled in your tack.
-Rain boots sometimes have design features likes straps or buckles that could be safety hazards.
+- Tangle-Free: Some riding boots have buckles or laces, but they’re strategically placed to minimize the risk of them getting tangled in your tack.
+Rain boots sometimes have design features like straps or buckles that could be safety hazards.

 Note: If you’d like more guidance about picking a good pair of beginner horseback riding boots, check out my favorite options here.